• Skip to primary navigation

 • Combine yeast, flour, dry milk, sugar, and salt in a medium mixing bowl.

-• Pour mixture from bowl onto prepared pan and spread evenly using a spatula.
-Set dough in pan aside to rest for 20-30 minutes.
+• Pour the dough mixture from bowl onto prepared pan and spread evenly using a spatula.

 Remove from oven and set aside until Pizza Topping has cooled slightly.

-• Prepare the pizza topping while the pizza crust is "resting."
-In large skillet, combine chopped onion, mild Italian sausage, and ground beef and cooked over medium-high heat until meat is thoroughly browned and onion is soft and translucent.
+In a large, heavy skillet, combine the chopped onion, mild Italian sausage, and ground beef.
+Cook over medium-high heat until meat is thoroughly browned and onion is soft and translucent.

-• Add tomato paste, water, brown sugar, and dried herbs.
-Reduce heat and simmer uncovered for 15-20 minutes.
+• Reduce heat and simmer uncovered for 15-20 minutes.
 The mixture is done when it is no longer runny.

 • Allow topping to cool slightly before spreading it on pizza.